AnumQ/CodeSnippets/README.md

 ### CodeSnippets

-This repo consists of few snippets from projects I am doing in Typescript
+This repo consists of few snippets from a projects I am working on, written in Typescript